Entrants at higher education providers with high, medium and low entry tariffs

-Summary of Entrants at higher education providers with high, medium and low entry tariffs By ethnicity Summary
+Summary of Entrants at higher education providers with high, medium and low entry tariffs Entrants to low, medium and high tariff institutions, by ethnicity Summary

 |Ethnicity||High %||High Number of entrants||Medium %||Medium Number of entrants||Low %||Low Number of entrants||Other %||Other Number of entrants|

-Summary of Entrants at higher education providers with high, medium and low entry tariffs By tariff level of provider Summary
+Summary of Entrants at higher education providers with high, medium and low entry tariffs Ethnic groups of entrants, by tariff level of provider Summary

 Higher education providers were grouped according to their range of courses and the average tariff scores of their undergraduate students.
 A provider’s entry tariff is the average UCAS points score entrants achieved from A levels or equivalent.